- Review Process

 |Past, Present & Future: Promotes an understanding of the past, a sense of the present, and a positive vision for the future.

 Lessons are structured so that multiple/complex answers are possible; students are not steered toward one 'right' answer.

-Activities do address a range of learning styles/different intelligences.
+Activities address a range of learning styles/multiple intelligences.
 There are no accommodations made for people with learning difficulties.

 Although the experiences used in the lesson plans are engaging, they are restricted to simulations.

 Authentic learning experiences are provided